 Swapping out the Swimbuds tips can seem daunting, but don’t worry: they’re designed for it!
 Make sure you hold the tip at the base, and twist it a bit to the side as you pull it off.
 To put a new one on, start from the side, then twist the tip into place.
-Check out the video below to watch the whole process.

 With our Swimbuds Sports and HydroActive headphones, however, we keep reaching higher with improved, innovative designs.
 These include providing both style and size options so that no matter the size or shape of your ear, you can find something that works for you.